-This is important if you are going to execute currency exchange with the Norbert’s Gambit approach
+This is important if you are going to execute currency exchange with Norbert’s Gambit approach

-The cost of using a discount broker is probably the most important factor to every DIY investor when starting in order to keep the cost down.
-My approach has been to assess my trading cost per $1,000 invested with a goal to keep it at or under 1%.
+The cost of using a discount broker is probably the most important factor to every DIY investor when starting to keep the cost down.
+My approach has been to assess my trading cost per $1,000 invested to keep it at or under 1%.

-However, after you start having some funds, the fees are not what’s most important as other features become more important to your investing strategy such as converting USD to CAD or to receive the DRIP discount or to have access to research you like.
+However, after you start having some funds, the fees are not what’s most important as other features become more important to your investing strategy such as converting USD to CAD or receiving the DRIP discount or having access to research you like.